1/Sunday

 Virtual Event!!

 • Virtual Monthly Business Meeting 7 PM.
 Our five board members and any other interested members discuss various topics and issues.
 Members are welcome to attend and voice their opinions, but only the Board of Directors can vote.
-The Zoom login info can be found on our Contacts webpage.
+The Zoom login info was available on our Contacts webpage.

 17/Tuesday

 • Northern Exposure Dinner 6:45 PM.
 Twenty-four hours of daylight?
 Then you should have dinner with us.
-Join us for dinner at a venue TBD in Lake County.
+Join us at The Green Basil, in Vernon Hills for some authentic Thai food in a relaxed, casual atmosphere.
+The address is 701 N. Milwaukee Ave. in Vernon Hills (in the shopping center with the Best Buy, SE corner of Route 60 & Milwaukee).
 Please RSVP on Meetup or via Janice’s email, jesser@chicago.us.mensa.org , so she can reserve a big enough table.
 Recurs on the third Tuesday of the month.

 18/Wednesday